-12 Best True Crime Podcasts You Should Be Listening To
+30 Best True Crime Podcasts You Should Be Listening To

-The standard-bearer for both categories of true-crime podcast, the first season of Serial upped the international scale, focusing on Sergeant Bowe Bergdahl, an American Army soldier held captive by the Taliban for five years before the U.S. charged him with desertion.
-Its third season abandoned its namesake format to explore the American justice system through a weekly cross-section of the cases that pass through Cleveland’s criminal courts.
+The second season of Serial upped the international scale, focusing on Sergeant Bowe Bergdahl, an American Army soldier held captive by the Taliban for five years before the United States charged him with desertion.
+Its third season abandoned its namesake format to explore the American justice system through a weekly cross section of cases that pass through Cleveland’s criminal courts.

 Southern Fried True Crime

 If you’re curious about true crime cases in the South, Southern Fried True Crime has you covered.
 This podcast, hosted by Tennessee native Erica Kelley, tackles true crime stories based in the Southern U.S. The South is known for things like southern hospitality and sweet tea, but there’s also plenty of southern true crime to dive into.
 Southern Fried True Crime‘s popularity speaks for itself—it has nearly 9,000 reviews on Apple Podcasts and an overall rating of 4.6/5 stars.
 Available on Apple Podcasts, Spotify and Stitcher.
 After you’re done listening, watch these true crime documentaries that will make your jaw drop.